ltrr-arizona-edu/trishproject/src/pages/people/collaborators/fonti/bio.md

 portrait: "portrait.png"
 ---

-Biologist and dendrochronologist specializing in wood chemistry and wood anatomy.
+I am a biologist and dendrochronologist specializing in wood chemistry and wood anatomy.
 Most recent interest covers the development of tree-ring proxy from cell size parameters to study permafrost and snow melt.